falkodev/apos-nuxt-demo/README.md

 const { results } = await $axios.$get('/api/v1/products')
 ```

-The products are displayed in the component's template part, with a classical `v-for` loop:
+The products are displayed in the component's template part, with a standard `v-for` loop:

 ```html
 <!-- in frontend/pages/index.vue -->